Climate change and healthcare- Carbon footprint |

 Part 1: Self study online - 4-6 hours of interactive online materials, presented in bite-sized modules, covering all course content illustrated with case studies.
 A discussion forum allows you to meet fellow participants and get to know each other's areas of interest and work.
 A short video on the home page outlines how to navigate the learning platform and obtain your certificate of completion.
 These learning materials are available to you from the point of booking and you will continue to have access to them for 6 months after the workshop.
 You can see a table of contents for the self study materials here.

-“I appreciated the opportunity to go through all the materials at my own pace, grouped into small manageable segments” - Course participant, July 2020
+“I appreciated the opportunity to go through all the materials at my own pace, grouped into small manageable segments.” - Course participant, July 2020

 Part 2: Live workshop online - This 4 hour virtual workshop consolidates your understanding of the course materials.
 Small group discussions with CSH experts and colleagues from around the world allow further exploration of carbon footprinting methodologies and how to apply them in the healthcare context.
 In breakout groups, you will have the opportunity to develop your own ideas for a project whose carbon footprint you would like to measure and how to approach this.
 A separate certificate of completion is provided for the workshop.

 “I got different viewpoints I hadn’t considered - what worked, what didn't, who to speak to.
-Good size of group …time at both plenary and break out rooms for discussion and the networking, and interaction with the tutors was very valuable.” - Course participant July 2020
+Good size of group … time at both plenary and breakout rooms for discussion and the networking, and interaction with the tutors was very valuable.” - Course participant July 2020

 Part 3: Work in Progress presentations - We offer the opportunity to meet again as a group a month or so after the Workshop for a two-hour session to discuss how projects have progressed.
 You are invited to present what you've done so far, answer questions and take feedback from colleagues and facilitators.
+You can also receive ongoing peer support by joining one of our Networks (including the Carbon Footprinting for Healthcare Network).

 Facilitators